The Chinese representatives, RNG, have taken down the well-known South Korean team, T1, in the MSI 2022 Grand Final and took home the prize.

 Moreover, they are now the second back-to-back MSI Champions which ties another record.

 A Perfect Run

 RNG had a perfect run in the first stage of their MSI 2022 journey.
 The Chinese team won all the games and went undefeated to qualify for the Rumble Stage.
 Royal Never Give Up’s Group Stage opponents were PSG Talon, RED Canids, and İstanbul Wildcats and none of the teams are at the level of the Chinese giants.
 However, RNG players had a disastrous start to the Rumble Stage but managed to make a great comeback to finish on top with 8 wins and 2 losses.
 As a result, RNG’s MSI Knockout Stage spot was confirmed.
-During their Rumble Stage run, RNG made some surprises that directly affected MSI 2022 betting but they also won most of their games.
+During their Rumble Stage run, RNG made some surprises that directly affected Mid-Season Invitational betting but they also won most of their games.

 After sweeping Evil Geniuses in the Semi-Finals, the LPL representatives faced T1 in the Grand Final.
 Before the game, there were many different opinions regarding the result.
 Keeping in mind that MSI is the second biggest tournament in the League of Legends scene, it also has a huge community regarding esports betting.

 It was a very close series in the end but it started with a dominant performance from RNG.
 Chen “Bin” Ze-Bin’s incredible Gwen performance gifted them the first game as he went 13/0/3 with the champion in his hands.
 RNG’s chemistry looked much better and they implemented the “fiesta fighting” style to the game so well that T1 couldn’t keep up.
 Secondly, the scenario was exactly the opposite.
 T1’s one-sided victory tied the series and Lee “Gumayusi” Min-hyeong had a great performance on Jinx.
 With this win, T1 made it clear that the series was going to be closer than everyone thought.